steveblue/nem-server/readme.md

 You can use config files like this to deploy the nem server to multiple environments.

-To start the express server, run `gulp dev`.
+To start the express server, run `gulp dev` or `node server` in the root folder.

-Changes to .js files will update the server and restart it.
+Changes to .js files will update the server and restart it when using gulp.